Thomas Massie: Other

-On June 27, 2021, Massie said he and Representatives Marjorie Taylor Greene and Ralph Norman were suing Speaker Nancy Pelosi after they were fined for refusing to wear masks on the House floor.

-Massie voted against the Respect for Marriage Act.

-Massie endorsed Florida Governor Ron DeSantis for president in the 2024 election, saying that "America needs a leader who is decisive, respects the Constitution, understands policy, puts family first, and leads by inspiring".
+Massie endorsed Florida governor Ron DeSantis for president in the 2024 election.

 On May 16, 2024, Massie introduced the Federal Reserve Board Abolition Act, that aims to abolish the Board of Governors of the Federal Reserve and the Federal Reserve banks.
 H.R.
 8421 would also repeal the 1913 Federal Reserve Act that created the Federal Reserve System itself.

-Massie released a statement in 2013 in which he called Roe v.
-Wade "one of the greatest judicial travesties of our time", then went on to say he believes life begins at conception.
-Massie voted against the Women's Health Protection Act of 2022.

 Despite being a member of the Republican Party, Massie has frequently voted against his party's nominee for Speaker of the United States House of Representatives.
 In 2013, Massie voted instead for Justin Amash; in January 2015, Massie voted for Ted Yoho; in October 2015 and 2017, Massie voted for Dan Webster; in 2019, Massie voted for Jim Jordan.
 Massie has also received votes for Speaker in 2019 and October 2023.
-In 2025, he was the sole Republican to vote against the re-election of Mike Johnson, after others changed their votes.
+In 2025, he was the sole Republican to vote against the re-election to the Speakership of Mike Johnson, after others changed their votes.

-In 2025, Massie was one of two Republicans who voted against the Senate-approved version of the One Big Beautiful Bill Act.
+He co-sponsored a bill by Marjorie Taylor Greene to ban supposed weather modification, such as chemtrails, in 2025.
+In 2025, Massie was one of two Republicans to vote against the Senate-approved version of the One Big Beautiful Bill Act.